dcthedeveloper/Aura-Intelligence/PROJECT_WRITEUP.md

 ## LLM Approach Selection

 For this project, I chose **Option A: OpenAI API** (specifically via Groq's API) for several compelling reasons.
 First, API-based LLMs provide production-ready reliability and consistent output quality without the computational overhead of running models locally.
-I implemented a **strategic dual-model architecture** that leverages the strengths of two specialized models:
+I implemented a **strategic multi-model architecture** that evolved throughout development to optimize for different use cases:

-**llama-3.3-70b-versatile** handles all creative content generation:
+**llama-3.3-70b-versatile** handles all creative content generation and expert consultation:
 - **Product Story Generation** - Rich, narrative-driven fragrance descriptions with streaming output
+- **AI Curator (Enhanced Mode)** - Expert fragrance recommendations with deep knowledge base (NEW)
+- **AI Curator (Deep Analysis Mode)** - Multi-agent consultation system (3 specialized agents) (NEW)
 - **Social Media Captions** - Platform-optimized copy (Instagram, Twitter, LinkedIn)
 - **SEO Content Optimization** - Rewriting descriptions for search engine visibility

-**groq/compound** (Groq's web-search-enabled model) powers data-driven and conversational features:
-- **Fragrance Note Retrieval** - Web-searches accurate olfactory compositions for real perfumes
-- **AI Curator Chatbot** - Conversational fragrance recommendations with real-time data
-- **SEO Analysis** - Evaluates descriptions against current best practices from web sources

-This architectural decision was intentional: llama-3.3-70b excels at creative, context-aware writing (ideal for luxury copywriting), while groq/compound's web-search capabilities provide factual accuracy and real-time market intelligence.
-The dual-model approach allowed me to optimize for both creativity and accuracy rather than compromising with a single model.
-The API approach also eliminated concerns about hardware limitations, model download sizes, and version management that would have been challenges with local deployment (Option B or C).
+- **Customer Persona Analysis** - 5-agent multi-perspective analysis in AI Lab

+**Model Selection Rationale:**
+Originally, the AI Curator used `groq/compound` (web-search model) for conversational recommendations.
+However, testing revealed accuracy issues—the model provided generic advice and rarely suggested specific perfume names.
+To address this, I upgraded to a **dual-mode curator architecture**:

+1. **Enhanced Mode (Default):** Single `llama-3.3-70b-versatile` agent with:
+   - Expert system prompt covering 6 fragrance families and note structures
+   - Few-shot learning examples demonstrating ideal consultations
+   - 1024 token limit (doubled from original 512) for detailed explanations
+   - Personality matching algorithms (MBTI, lifestyle → scent profiles)

+2. **Deep Analysis Mode (Optional):** Triple-agent system using `llama-3.3-70b-versatile` × 3:
+   - **Agent 1 - Master Perfumer:** Technical analysis (accords, longevity, composition)
+   - **Agent 2 - Personal Stylist:** Lifestyle and personality matching
+   - **Agent 3 - Curator Synthesizer:** Creates final recommendations from both insights

+This architectural evolution demonstrates a key insight: **model selection should be driven by task-specific performance, not assumptions**.
+Web-search capabilities mattered less than domain expertise for the curator use case.
+The llama-3.3-70b model's larger parameter count and better instruction-following made it superior for nuanced fragrance consultation.

+The multi-agent approach (used in both AI Lab and Deep Curator modes) showcases advanced prompt engineering—each agent has a specialized persona, temperature setting (0.6 for technical analysis, 0.8 for creative synthesis), and token budget optimized for its role.
+This mirrors real-world consulting workflows where different specialists contribute unique perspectives before a synthesizer creates actionable recommendations.

-The Groq API proved particularly valuable because it offers OpenAI-compatible endpoints with significantly faster inference speeds, making it ideal for the real-time streaming responses implemented in the application.
+The Groq API proved particularly valuable because it offers OpenAI-compatible endpoints with significantly faster inference speeds, making it ideal for the real-time streaming responses and sequential multi-agent calls implemented throughout the application.
 This choice aligned perfectly with the project's goal of creating a professional-grade tool for luxury fragrance brands, where response quality and speed are critical to user experience.

 ## Challenges Faced